Brennername/jaffolding/README.md

 A lightweight Java front-end framework that compiles to JavaScript using TeaVM.

 I don't think this readme is up to date.
 It was sort of a roadmap, and I have since taken a few different directions, so this is all probably outdated.
 My bad.

+## Demo

+You can view the JavaScript side of the Jaffolding framework (the Java isn't ready) at https://jaffolding-58841cf7d4df.herokuapp.com/

+This is a dyno, so it falls asleep after inactivity.
+If you are the first to visit in a while, it will have a good 1-3 second startup time.
+The app isn't really slow, it's just the cheap tier I pay for heroku.

 ## Features